Feeling stress may not seem optional, and the way you cope with stress can provide you with choices.

 Your behavior starts with you, and if you are feeling like you can’t contain yourself any longer, a pause is the best option at the moment.

-Outward and inward struggle is inevitable, so the point of a pause is to build and use your coping strategies.
+Outward and inward struggle is inevitable, so the point of a pause is to build and use your stress coping strategies.

 5. Call a friend.